 Alessandra Abe Pacini

-I was born in Sao Paulo, Brazil, where I graduated in Physics and got my first PhD title in Space Geophysics in 2010.
-Five years later, I ended up getting a second PhD from the University of Oulu, in Finland and learning how to survive the winter in high latitudes.
-I've been working in a broad range of space physics subjects, including solar flares, terrestrial ionosphere and heliospheric modulation of cosmic rays.
-Before moving to the US in 2016, I worked as a professor in different universities and institutes of Sao Paulo and Rio de Janeiro and participated on two expeditions of the Brazilian Antarctic Program.
-In the US, I spent some time working as a visiting scientist at NASA/Goddard, as a space weather physicist at APL/JHU, as a heliophysicist at the Arecibo Observatory and as support scientist at the solar physics group at NWRA before joining CIRES - NOAA/NCEI.
+I was born in Sao Paulo, Brazil, where I graduated in Physics and got my Masters and my first PhD in Space Geophysics in 2010.
+Five years later, I ended up getting a second PhD from the University of Oulu, in Finland.
+Before moving to the US in 2016, I worked as a professor in different universities and institutes of SP and RJ and participated on two expeditions of the Brazilian Antarctic Program.
+In the US, I worked as a visiting scientist at NASA/Goddard, as a space weather physicist at APL/JHU, as a heliophysicist at the Arecibo Observatory and as support scientist at the solar physics group at NWRA before joining CIRES - NOAA/NCEI.

 I am a Research Scientist in Space Physics at CIRES - NOAA/NCEI working on the Space Weather Magnetometer team since July 2021.
 My work is primarily focused on satellite data from the GOES, DSCOVR and SWFO-L1 missions (probing the Solar Wind and the Magnetosphere), including scientific algorithm and data product development, calibrations, validation, stewardship, data processing, and scientific and operational research.